 The Scheme Submission Spreadsheet should be used to calculate the energy savings from heating controls.
 The spreadsheet contains savings options for either installing heating controls in tandem with a new boiler or installing controls only.
-The numbers of each type of control package to be installed should be entered into the relevant worksheet.
-The results are linked automatically to the main spreadsheet.
+The numbers of each type of control package to be installed should be entered and the results are linked automatically to the summary page.

 TRVs should be fitted on all radiators in a dwelling except in rooms where there is a room thermostat.
 The number of TRVs that can be fitted in a dwelling is dependent on a number of factors such as the number of rooms and the number of radiators present.
-To allow flexibility when reporting on heating projects involving TRVs, the Scheme Submission Spreadsheet has a section where the total number of TRVs installed under a scheme can be inputted.
-The spreadsheet calculates the energy savings by multiplying the number of TRVs installed by the savings attributable to a single TRV.
+The savings are based on the house type and bedrooms entered.